 As teenagers are full of energy and passion, proper guidance can allow them to channel their energy into doing things that will benefit them in more ways than one.
-They only motivation is to get up from the couch and indulge in productive activities for teenagers that will stimulate their brains enough to pump in the much-needed fervor of doing something beneficial and fun.
-Ensure that your teen does not waste too much time with gadgets.
+Their only motivation is to get up from the couch and indulge in productive activities for teenagers that will stimulate their brains enough to pump in the much-needed fervor of doing something beneficial and fun.
+Ensure your teen maintains a balance between screen time and hobbies.
 Instead, focus on things that will shape their personality and help them succeed later in life.